-Before the Natural Hair Community discovered the amazing benefits of Castor Oil, castor oil was just a pharmaceutical item that was taken orally to help remedy constipation, stomach ache, speed up child delivery, heal scars e.t.c.
+Before the natural hair community discovered the amazing benefits of castor oil, castor oil was just a pharmaceutical item that was taken orally to help remedy constipation, stomach ache, speed up child delivery, heal scars and others.
 Now castor oil is mostly known to thicken hair, regrow edges and speed up hair growth.

 History of Castor Oil